Rucal-Data-Solutions/datalakefoundation/README.md

 # Datalake Foundation

-Datalake Foundation is a library to process data, making it ready for transformation (your business logic) It takes a data slice (parquet) from bronze and processes the data according to the config (Metadata)
+Datalake Foundation is a library to process data, making it ready for transformation (your business logic), it is founded on DataLakehouse principals, therefor fits perfect within DataLakehouse architecture.
+It takes a data slice (parquet) from bronze and processes the data according to the config (Metadata)

 Features that are implemented: